Knowing The Signs Of A Stroke Can Save Someone’s Life

 Platinum Select’s caregivers can spot the five classic warning signs and other sudden stroke symptoms.
 It is imperative that you learn them too.

-In the even that you or a loved one does suffer a stroke, our caregivers can assist with any stroke recovery.
+In the even that you or a loved one does suffer a stroke, the caregivers we refer can assist with any stroke recovery.
 We understand the impact that a stroke can have on seniors and their families.
 We are committed to providing the support they need during this challenging time.
-Our caregivers can assist with rehabilitation, medication management, emotional support, and much more.
+The caregivers we refer can assist with rehabilitation, medication management, emotional support, and much more.
 We want to ensure that seniors receive the care they need to recover and maintain their independence.

 May is Stroke Awareness Month, and we encourage everyone to learn and share the five classic warning signs or other sudden stroke symptoms.
 Remember to act quickly and dial 9-1-1 ASAP.
 And if you’ve experienced these symptoms yourself, talk to your health care team to help keep you from becoming a preventable statistic.